Lady Gaga – Armani Prive Grammys 2010 Red Carpet Dress

 Shoes:

 The shoes I bought online – the heels aren’t accurate, but I decided to go with something I would NOT break my neck attempting to walk in!
-I added the sequins and beads.
+I added the sequins and beads so they would blend into the sequinning on the bodysuit.

 Hoops:

 The hoops were interesting to make.
 I had hoop material I had intended to use only to realise last minute it wasn’t going to work, it was too heavy, so I had to come up with a replacement very quickly and ended up using light-weight plastic boning.
 I covered them in holographic tape, which didn’t stick very well and had to have clear tape put on it on top of it.
-The hoops were held up by 4 snaps on the bodice… unfortunately the snaps holding them to the bodice came off the hoops as soon as I hit the con floor, so they didn’t look right in most of the pictures.
+(I was still actively adding more tape in the hotel room at Dragoncon, that’s how last minute this ended up being.)
+The hoops were held up by 4 snaps on the bodice… and unfortunately the snaps holding them to the bodice came off the hoops as soon as I hit the con floor.
+After I had just walked down 6 flights of stairs in this.
+There was no way I was going back up to fix it, so we ended up just taping it with some tape my husband had on his camera.
+Not perfect, but at least it held them up.

-History: I really enjoyed how this costume looked despite the issues.
+I really enjoyed how this costume looked despite the issues.
 If you’ll notice I have no other photos of it since the white backdrop shoot – no dressform photos or anything.
 That’s because I got tired of the massive skirt living in my attic and sold it a few years ago.
 I miss it!
 But I’m glad it went to a good home.
+I do really wish I’d made that thing collapsible.
+Lessons learned.

 Shoes